Jack Kent Cooke Foundation Scholarship

 Lesley University and The Art Institute of Boston Transfer Scholarships

 Lesley's Community College Scholarship is an $8000 award, guaranteed and renewable for a second year, for a total value of $16,000.
 The scholarship will be awarded to Bristol Community College graduates who apply, are admitted and enroll in either one of Lesley's undergraduate colleges-The Art Institute of Boston (AIB) or Lesley College.
-Additional Information is available on the following website: www.lesley.edu/lc/merit.html
+Additional information on Lesley scholarships is available by clicking here.

 Northeastern University College of Prof. Studies Scholarship